kaihwang/TTD/README.md

 # TTD
-for processing TTD project data
+for processing TTD and ERTTD project data